 It’s funny how everyone says the same thing, and repeats it knowingly.

 It’s too long

+They said the same thing in Claude Hopkins’ day, back in 1920.
 People won’t read it.
-It’s too long.
 You have to write shorter sales letters or posts.
-Nobody will read long ones.
+People have short attention spans.
+If you write something too long, nobody will read it.
 Some bloggers go so far as to include word counts and estimated reading times on their posts (don’t worry, I’ll only take up 3:31 of your time!).
 There’s even an internet abbreviation: TL, DR (too long, didn’t read).

 It’s a trap

 Readers avidly devour each Game of Thrones installment, despite the fact that the books are about 1,000 pages long.
 A friend told me she read Shantaram in a few days (even though it’s 944 pages), because she was so entranced by it.

 It’s not the length

 The length of your email or sales letter, or post, isn’t what stops people from reading all of it.
 People don’t turn away because something is long.
 They leave because it’s dull.
 If you keep your readers’ interest, they’ll read every word.
 Bore them, and they’re gone.